kyma-project/kyma/docs/kyma/docs/04-07-aks-xip.io-domain.md

 ```
 >**NOTE:** Using this approach disables the Application Connector.

-2. Follow [these](#installation-install-kyma-on-a-aks-cluster-deploy-kyma) instructions to install Kyma using the configuration file you prepared.
+2. Follow [these](#installation-install-kyma-on-an-aks-cluster-deploy-kyma) instructions to install Kyma using the configuration file you prepared.

 ### Manual IP allocation

-1. Export your K8S cluster resource group.
-This group is different than the one you provided during cluster creation, it is automatically created by AKS.
+1. Export your Kubernetes cluster resource group.
+This group is different than the one you provided during the cluster creation.
+It is automatically created by AKS.
-   Set the same set of environment variables as during [cluster initialization](#installation-install-kyma-on-a-aks-cluster-environment-variables).
+   Set the same set of environment variables as during the [cluster initialization](#installation-install-kyma-on-an-aks-cluster-environment-variables).
    Run:
    ```
    export CLUSTER_RS_GROUP=MC_${RS_GROUP}_${CLUSTER_NAME}_${REGION}